Giorgio Armani’s legacy: the designer who mastered light

 • 2025 (September 4): passing of Giorgio Armani in Milan.

-Silence After the Light
+The Silence After The Light

 This article was written by Émilie Schwartz.